Greiffenberg/minitwit/readme.md

 # MiniTwit Project - Group "LearnIT > GitHub"
+## Second repo
+This is the second repository of group g in DevOps on ITU.
+The first one has 4 release.
+This repo therefore starts with release 0.5.

 ## Controlling the project
 A control script has yet to be implemented - see